secureflag/recipes/githooks-assignments/README.md

      - `REQUIRE_COMPLETED_PENDING_ASSIGNMENTS`: Requires the user to have completed all pending assignments
      - `REQUIRE_NOT_EXPIRED_ASSIGNMENTS`: Requires the user to have no expired assignments

-   You can export these in your shell profile or set them before committing:
+   You can export these in your shell profile or set them before pushing:

    ```sh
    export SECUREFLAG_API_TOKEN=sf_xxx